draxios/docs/for-establishing-it-ai-team.md

 By establishing a dedicated AI team and leveraging Azure OpenAI and AWS SageMaker, our firm can unlock significant benefits, from enhanced operational efficiency to innovative financial products and improved customer experiences.
 This strategic investment in AI will position our firm at the forefront of technological advancement, driving growth and competitive advantage in the financial sector.

 ## Problem Description

 ### Core Problem

 The financial services and IT industries are currently facing significant challenges that hinder their ability to remain competitive, efficient, and innovative.
 Traditional methods of operation are becoming increasingly inadequate in handling the growing complexities and volumes of data, customer expectations for personalized services, and the need for robust risk management.
-This situation calls for a transformative approach to enhance productivity, decision-making, and customer satisfaction, while also addressing security and compliance requirements.
+This situation calls for a transformative approach to enhance productivity, decision-making, and customer satisfaction while also addressing security and compliance requirements.

 ### Causes of the Problem